xuchen66/sphinx-emdocs/source/SerialEM_note_define-IS-vectors.rst

 We started with a set of image shift vectors converted from stage hole vectors initially (at LD View mag), and we ended up with final accurate set of image shift vectors (at LD R mag)!
-This procedure not only get refined image shift vectors for R mag, but also **results in an adjustment transform matrix between the two**!
+This procedure not only determines refined image shift vectors for R mag, but also **results in an adjustment transform matrix between the two**!